CodeYourFuture/CYF-PD/content/blocks/active-listening/readme.md

       * Paraphrase and summarise what the other person has told you to avoid miscommunication

-      * Let the other person know you are listening by showing it through positive nonverbal and body language behavior
+      * Let the other person know you are listening by showing it through positive nonverbal and body language behaviour

       * Ask specific, open-ended questions.